EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

     />
 ```

-Similarly, we use `invoice.discount`, `invoice.tax` and `invoice.shipping` properties from composable in a textbox where user can enter the value and type of the value.
-All of them have helper properties `isUsed` and `isPercentage`, which we use to make the input box user friendly.
-The `CustomInput`, `CustomToggleSwitch` and `WithLabel` are three custom components which are already created and they can be used as follows:
+Similarly, we use `invoice.discount`, `invoice.tax` and `invoice.shipping` properties from composable in a textbox where the user can enter the value and type of the value.
+All of them have helper properties named `isUsed` and `isPercentage`, which we use to make the input box user-friendly.
+The `CustomInput`, `CustomToggleSwitch` and `WithLabel` are three custom components that are already created and they can be used as follows:

 ```html
 <WithLabel label="Discount">